Chart Color Schemes

 Rockbank has a typical household mix, with a fairly typical median household size

-Family households comprise 71.3% of all households, including 37.1% couples with children, 22.6% couples without children, and 9.5% single parent families.
+Family households account for 71.3% of all households, including 37.1% couples with children, 22.6% couples without children, and 9.5% single parent families.
 Non-family households constitute the remaining 28.7%, with lone person households at 25.8% and group households comprising 3.2%.
 The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households